Stefan Christensen ← Back to writing

 When you call something a “support meeting,” you’re establishing a helping relationship.
 The team states needs.
 Leadership problem-solves alongside them.

-The difference might seem semantic.
-It’s not.
+The difference isn’t semantic.

 What Changes